James Naughtie

 Alexander James Naughtie (surname pronounced /ˈnɔːxti/; born 9 August 1951) is a British radio presenter and journalist, known for presenting on BBC Radio 4.
 From 1994 to 2015, he was one of the main presenters of the Today programme.
 In his 21 years on Today, Naughtie had anchored every BBC Radio UK election results programme from 1997 onwards.
 He also worked on every US presidential election from 1988 to 2012.

 Early life and career

 James Naughtie was born to Alexander and Isabella Naughtie and brought up in Milltown of Rothiemay, near Huntly, Aberdeenshire, Scotland.
 He was educated at Keith Grammar School, the University of Aberdeen and then Syracuse University in New York.
-He is a Fellow of the British-American Project, which endeavours to strengthen connections between the US and the UK.

 Naughtie began his career as a journalist in 1975 at the Aberdeen Press & Journal, moving to the London offices of The Scotsman in 1977.
 The following year he joined the paper's Westminster staff, and became its Chief Political Correspondent.
 In 1981, he worked for The Washington Post as the Laurence Stern fellow on its national staff.
 He joined The Guardian in 1984, and became its Chief Political Correspondent in 1985.

+He is a Fellow of the British-American Project, which endeavours to strengthen connections between the US and the UK.